scalazone/content/topics/foundations/helloworld.md

 # A first program

-It is a tradition to start programming by writing a program called "Hello World" which does nothing more than print the words,
+It is a tradition to start programming by writing a program called "Hello, World!" which does nothing more than print the words,
 ```
 Hello, World!